-NHAs involve partnerships between the NPS, states, and local interests.
-In establishing heritage areas, Congress typically designates a management entity to coordinate the work of the partners.
-Management entities could include state or local government agencies, nonprofit corporations, and independent federal commissions.
 The management entity usually develops and implements a plan for managing the NHA, in collaboration with partners and other interested parties.
 While the components of the plans vary, in accordance with the authorizing legislation and local needs, they often identify resources and themes; lay out policies and implementation strategies for protection, use, and public education; describe needed restoration of physical sites; discuss recreational opportunities; outline funding goals and possibilities; and define the roles and responsibilities of partners.
 Once the Secretary of the Interior approves a plan, it essentially becomes the blueprint for managing the heritage area and is implemented as funding and resources are available.
 Implementation of management plans is accomplished primarily through voluntary actions.

 NHAs might receive funding to prepare and implement their plans from a wide array of sources, including philanthropic organizations, endowments, individuals, businesses, and governments.
 Congress and the NPS do not ordinarily expect to provide NHAs with permanent federal funding, but rather encourage NHAs to develop alternative sources of funding to become financially self-sufficient.
-A March 30, 2004 report of the General Accounting Office (now called the Government Accountability Office) states that during the six-year period from FY1997 to FY2002, heritage areas received \$310 million in total funding.
+A March 30, 2004 report of the Government Accountability Office (GAO) states that during the six-year period from FY1997 through FY2002, heritage areas received \$310 million in total funding.
 About half the funds (\$154 million) were derived from state and local governments and private sources, with the other half (\$156 million) provided by the federal government.
-Of the federal funding, about \$50 million came from the NPS heritage program and \$44 million came from other NPS programs, with the balance (about \$61 million) provided by

-11 other federal sources.
-A report of the Alliance of National Heritage Areas with data over a longer period shows the federal contribution at about one-third (34%) of total funding from 1985 through 2004.
-State and local governments also contributed about one-third (35%) of NHA funds, with private funding sources providing 27% and the remaining 4% deriving from other sources.
-For 2004, the report indicates that the federal (30%) and state and local (27%) shares of NHA funding were significantly less than private contributions (42%).
-The remaining 1% of NHA funding during 2004 was provided by other sources.
+Of the federal funding, about \$50 million came from the NPS heritage program and \$44 million came from other NPS programs, with the balance (about \$61 million) provided by 11 other federal sources.2 A report of the Alliance of National Heritage Areas with data over a longer period shows the federal contribution at about one-third (34%) of total funding from 1985 through 2005.3 State and local governments also contributed about one-third (36%) of NHA funds, with private funding sources providing 26% and the remaining 4% from other sources.
+For 2005, the report indicates that the combined state and local (42%) shares of NHA funding were higher than federal (33%) and private contributions (24%).

-Congress determines the total level of federal funding for NHAs and typically specifies in appropriations documents the allocation for each NHA that is funded.
+Congress determines the total level of federal funding for NHAs and typically specifies in appropriations documents the allocation for each NHA.
 The management entity generally receives any federal appropriations for the area.
 Federal funds might be used to help rehabilitate an important site, develop tours, establish interpretive exhibits and programs, increase public awareness, and sponsor special events to showcase an area's natural and cultural heritage.
-In testimony presented in March 2003, an official from the Department of the Interior (DOI) testified to the success of NHAs in using funds provided by the NPS to leverage additional funding from other sources.
+In testimony presented in March 2003, a DOI official testified to the success of NHAs in using funds provided by the NPS to leverage additional funding from other sources.4